goetas/twital-bundle/doc/tags/trans-n.rst

     </div>

-Of course you can also use variables inside your text.
+Of course, you can also use variables in your text.

 .. code-block:: xml+jinja